oskualanen/Equipment-lifecycle-length-prediction/README.md

 ## Acknowledgements

-This idea is an original idea, which attemps to utilize a KNN algorithm for predicting lifecycle length.
+This idea is an original idea, which attemps to utilize a KNN algorithm for predicting lifecycle length of equipment.